Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

-\paragraph{Rotation parametrization} We consider alternative equivariant rotation parametrizations.
-First, we study the impact of estimating a symmetry-invariant parametrization by replacing the pseudovector with a standard vector.
-Table~\ref{tab:ablation} shows that E(3)-Pose significantly outperforms this ablation, which struggles under pose ambiguities.
+We consider alternative equivariant rotation par-ametrizations.
+First, we study the impact of modeling left-right head symmetry with a pseudovector by replacing it with a standard vector.
+E(3)-Pose significantly outperforms this ablation, which struggles under pose ambiguities.
 Second, we reduce the dimensionality of the rotation parametrization by predicting only two basis directions: $e_y$ and $e_z$.
 We observe that estimating a third basis direction significantly reduces errors in challenging clinical volumes.